-The quality of the built and natural environment such as air quality and the quality of green spaces also affects health.
+Surroundings are a building block of health, the quality of the built and natural environment, including air quality and the quality of green spaces.
 Green space quality is worse in deprived areas of Sunderland and is better in less deprived areas, a trend that mirrors the national picture.
-The Healthy City Plan for Sunderland details some of these points.

-Key points to note for Sunderland include17:
+The absence of green space in deprived areas weakens the building blocks of health by limiting opportunities for physical activity, social connection, and mental wellbeing, while reinforcing inequalities linked to place.
+The Healthy City Plan for Sunderland (2020-2030) published in March 2021, details some of these points.
+Key points to note for Sunderland include(18):

-• Sunderland City Council has set out ambitious targets to be a carbon neutral local authority by 2030 and is working with partners across Sunderland for the city to deliver against its Low Carbon Framework.

-- Sunderland has a Green Infrastructure Strategy which aims to protect a range of district and inter-Green Infrastructure Corridors and assets which provide multiple benefits to people and wildlife across the city. - The City's Local Plan23 addresses healthy and safe communities, and includes policies relating to sustainable growth, pollution control, noise-sensitive development, contaminated land, health and safety executive areas, shopping areas and protecting community facilities, enhancing the natural environment and public realm, water quality and management, waste management and sustainable transport. - Sunderland prepares a Local Flood Risk Management Strategy every 5-6 years, which has the target of decreasing the number of properties at high flood risk. - Sunderland also adheres to the England Heatwave Plan, which has the target of reducing the harm to health from severe heat and heatwaves. - Sunderland also adheres to the Cold Weather Plan (CWP) for England, which aims to prevent avoidable harm to health, by alerting people to the negative effects of cold weather and enabling them to prepare and respond appropriately.
-The CWP also aims to reduce pressure on the health and social care system during winter through improved anticipatory actions with vulnerable people. - All local authorities monitor local air quality and produce annual reports and updates to DEFRA.
-The 2024 Air Quality Report for Sunderland12 found that the air quality in Sunderland is good and that there has been a general decline in some of the pollutants measured.
+- Sunderland City Council has set out ambitious targets to be a carbon neutral local authority by 2030 and is working with partners across Sunderland for the city to deliver against its Low Carbon Framework. - Sunderland has a Green Infrastructure Strategy which aims to protect a range of district and inter-Green Infrastructure Corridors and assets which provide multiple benefits to people and wildlife across the city. - The City's Local Plan(23) addresses healthy and safe communities, and includes policies relating to sustainable growth, pollution control, noise-sensitive development, contaminated land, health and safety executive areas, shopping areas and protecting community facilities, enhancing the natural environment and public realm, water quality and management, waste management and sustainable transport. - Sunderland prepares a Local Flood Risk Management Strategy every 5-6 years, which has the target of decreasing the number of properties at high flood risk. - Sunderland also adheres to the England Heatwave Plan, which has the target of reducing the harm to health from severe heat and heatwaves. - Sunderland also adheres to the Cold Weather Plan (CWP) for England, which aims to prevent avoidable harm to health, by alerting people to the negative effects of cold weather and enabling them to prepare and respond appropriately.
+The CWP also aims to reduce pressure on the health and social care system during winter through improved anticipatory actions with people who may need extra support. - All local authorities monitor local air quality and produce annual reports and updates to DEFRA.
+The 2024 Air Quality Report for Sunderland(24) found that the air quality in Sunderland is good and that there has been a general decline in some of the pollutants measured.
 Health based air quality objectives are being comfortably met across the city.